 I even found a quirky piece of azulejo art, some large boulders with blue and white tiles near the São Bento train station.
 This city doesn't discriminate.
 It will tile or paint tiles on anything.

 I also found a slug dripping down a blue tiled building.
 A rather unusual sighting.

-And these pretty blue tiled homes.
+And pretty blue tiled homes.

 8. Júlio Resende's Azulejo Art Mural